smart-on-fhir/cumulus-etl/docs/chart-review.md

 anonymize the notes with `philter`, and then push the results to your Label Studio project number `3`.

+### Grouping by Encounter

+Chart review mode will group all notes by encounter and present them together as a single Label Studio artifact.

+Each clinical note will have a little header describing what type of note it is ("Admission MD"), as well as its real & anonymized DocumentReference identifiers, to make it easier to reference back to your EHR or Athena data.

 ## Bulk Export Options

 You can point chart review mode at either a folder with DocumentReference ndjson files